• Skip to primary navigation

 • What are my goals?
 Do you want to earn a seven-figure income or simply make some extra cash?

 Every great journey begins with a clear-cut purpose.
-Before jumping into the market, it’s important to know why you to trade and what your objectives are.
+Before jumping into the market, it’s important to know why you want to trade and what your objectives are.
 By doing so, you’ll know what is needed for success.

 Step 2: Take an Asset Inventory